Webull Corporation research snapshot

 Base case

-More likely if revenue growth continues at 25-35% annually, losses narrow gradually, the company maintains its cash position, and the stock trades in line with other pre-profit fintech platforms at 4-6x forward sales.
+More likely if revenue grows 25-35% annually, adjusted margins stay near current levels, the company maintains its cash position and buyback, and the stock trades in line with other high-growth fintech platforms at roughly 4-6x forward sales.

 Bearish case